wbamberg/securecontext-checker/secure-context-analysis.md

 Obviously, nonstandard features are not in the WebIDL, and if MDN wants to mark them secure context, it has to do so manually.
 For example, [`FileSystemHandle.remove()`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemHandle/remove).
 There are not many of these, and the most common source of them seem to be features that were removed from the specs, like [`PaymentAddress`](https://developer.mozilla.org/en-US/docs/Web/API/PaymentAddress).

+### Nonstandard secure context

+Some web platform features are not specified as secure context required, but in practice one or more browser engines does implement a secure context requirement for them.
+For example, [`Notification`](https://developer.mozilla.org/en-US/docs/Web/API/Notification).
+It's a bit unclear what we should do here.

 ### Maplike/setlike/iterable

 This is another place where MDN diverges from the WebIDL.
 WebIDL can mark some interfaces [`setlike`](https://webidl.spec.whatwg.org/#idl-setlike), [`maplike`](https://webidl.spec.whatwg.org/#idl-maplike), or [`iterable`](https://webidl.spec.whatwg.org/#idl-iterable) which implicitly gives them additional members, without representing these members in the WebIDL.